dotson/Discogs-Explorer/README.md

 - I purposely left out the loading of Discogs images because it dramatically slowed down the workflow to the point of not being useable.

 Changelog:
+- **v1.13** Discogs changed OAuth requirements again!
+This should fix any issues.
 - **v1.12** Included external trigger to enable this workflow to be triggered by my other workflow, DJ Pedro (v1.4.1).
 - **v.1.1** Fix OAuth for Yosemite.
 - **v.1.1b** Update to require new OAuth per Discogs.com API requirements.